cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 # Introduction

 This document describes the AEGIS family of authenticated encryption with associated data (AEAD) algorithms {{AEGIS}}, which were chosen as additional finalists for high-performance applications in the Competition for Authenticated Encryption: Security, Applicability, and Robustness (CAESAR).
-Whilst AEGIS-128 was selected as a winner for this use case, AEGIS-128L has a better security margin alongside improved performance and AEGIS-256 uses a 256-bit key {{LIMS21}}.

 All variants of AEGIS are inverse-free and constructed from the AES encryption round function {{!FIPS-AES=FIPS.197.2001}}.

 This document specifies:

 - AEGIS-128L, which has a 128-bit key, a 128-bit nonce, a 1024-bit state, a 128- or 256-bit authentication tag, and processes 256-bit input blocks.
 - AEGIS-256, which has a 256-bit key, a 256-bit nonce, a 768-bit state, a 128- or 256-bit authentication tag, and processes 128-bit input blocks.
 - AEGIS-128X, which is a mode based on AEGIS-128L, specialized for CPUs with large vector registers and vector AES instructions.
 - AEGIS-256X, which is a mode based on AEGIS-256, specialized for CPUs with large vector registers and vector AES instructions.

+Whilst AEGIS-128 was selected as a winner for this use case, AEGIS-128L has improved performance alonside a better security margin {{ENP19}} {{JLD21}} {{LIMS21}} {{STSI23}}.

 The AEGIS cipher family offers performance that significantly exceeds that of AES-GCM with hardware support for parallelizable AES block encryption {{AEGIS}}.
 Similarly, software implementations can also be faster, although to a lesser extent.